peterthomassen/draft-ietf-dnsop-cds-consistency/draft-thomassen-dnsop-cds-consistency.md

 # Polling Requirements

-This section defines the consistency requirements for poll-based updates.
+This section defines consistency requirements for poll-based updates, updating [@!RFC7344] Section 4.1 and [@!RFC7477] Sections 3.1 and 4.2.
 Common ones are listed first, with type-specific criteria for polling consistency described in each subsection.